 1. An introvert’s decompression means staying in

-They recharge themselves by talking and dancing with, perhaps, complete strangers or a group of friends.
+They recharge themselves by talking and dancing with, perhaps, strangers or a group of friends.
 It refreshes them and rejuvenates them for the upcoming week.

 This is where the idea loses its charm.

-Kindly, do not challenge an introvert’s desire to stay at home during the weekends by pointing out that “normal people” tend to go out and have fun.
+Do not challenge an introvert’s desire to stay at home during the weekends by pointing out that “normal people” tend to go out and have fun.
 The insinuation that there is something inherently abnormal about an introvert does not sit well with them.

 2. Do not appreciate the lecture